slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On friends

 <!--
+> *"A bore is someone who deprives you of solitude without providing you company."
+-- Oscar Wilde*
+> *"True friendship can exist only between equals."
+> -- Plato*
+> *"I have nothing to offer anyone, except my own confusion."
+> -- Jack Kerouac*
+> *"I don't like that man.
+I must get to know him better."
+> -- Abraham Lincoln*
+> *"Brothers love each other when they are equally rich."
+> -- African Proverb*

 - it's ok to unfollow people in real life
-- i have nothing to offer anyone, except my own confusion. -- jack kerouac
 - People who genuinely want the best for you are very rare and tehy are usually already wealthy, loved and happy.
-- i don't like taht man. i must get to know him better. -- abraham lincoln
 - don't let your loneliness tempt you to reconnect with toxic people. you wouldn't drink poison just because you're thirsty.
-- brothers love each other when they are equally rich -- african proverb
-- true friendship can exist only between equals -- plato
 - pay attention to who you're with when you feel your best.
-> *"A bore is someone who deprives you of solitude without providing you company."
--- Oscar Wilde*
 -->

 > *"It is easier to forgive an enemy than to forgive a friend."